huzaifazahoor/django-boilerplate/README.md

 -   Database configuration for both SQLite (development) and PostgreSQL (production)
 -   Simple CI/CD pipeline configuration with GitHub Actions
 -   Deployment-ready for Google App Engine
+-   Added the cloud sql proxy as well.

 Setup
 -----